Z80-Retro/Z80-Retro-Manual/Z80-RETRO-INSTALL-CPM.md

    sudo dd if=/dev/zero of=/dev/sdd bs=512 count=10
    ```

-* Create a a single partition on the SD Card.
+* Create a single partition on the SD Card.

     (Copied from the README-SD.md on the repo - but ensureing that the drive is
     correct for this author's system.)